 - 5,072 (70%) children were accommodated in foster care placements, a gradual decline in proportion in recent years.
 Nearly a third (32%) of children in foster care were in placements with a relative or friends; a steady increase from 23% at 31 March 2017.

 (a) Excludes children looked after exclusively under short breaks.

-For children who left care during the year, almost half (46% or 768 children) returned home to live with parents, relatives or other persons with parental responsibility.
-A similar proportion has been seen in the last three years but this is a smaller proportion than seen prior to 2017-18.
+- Almost half (48%) of the children who left care during the year returned home to live with parents, relatives or other persons with parental responsibility.
+A similar proportion has been seen in the last four years but this is a smaller proportion than seen prior to 2017-18.